HELVE/HELVEOS/README.md

 Audio starts playing.

-"Good morning, Helve Operative.
+"Good morning, Helve Operative Mothnode.
 HQ has been activated.
 Initiating startup sequence.
 Relax, take a deep breath... and slowly exhale.
 Remember, thoughts and emotions are not your actual self.
 Remember, you're here to visually hack the world."

 "It is 26th April 2019, weather is cloudy, 20 degrees outside."

 /// Find a way to incorporate the weather and date)

-(5 second break)

 Selfinitiating The Ritual of the Rising Sun program.